mazurabk/kallas/README.md

 ## 📫 Contact

-For a quick response, DM me on [LinkedIn] (https://www.linkedin.com/in/brightmazura).
+For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/brightmazura).